 Chemical Engineering

 Bachelor of Engineering

 Chemical and biomolecular engineering play a key role in the development and production of pharmaceuticals and bioengineered materials for medical applications.
 Chemical engineers are also concerned with process control techniques and production in the development of high-strength composites and specialty polymers, semiconductors and microelectronic devices, and a variety of other products.

 Civil Engineering

 Bachelor of Engineering

 Civil and environmental engineering prepares professionals to repair our nation's decaying infrastructure with the use of engineered materials for stronger, lighter, and more reliable buildings, bridges, and transportation systems.
 Civil and environmental engineers address problems with land use, sustainability, risk management, increasing population, nuclear waste management, environmental quality, construction management, and systems reliability and resilience.

 Computer Engineering

 Bachelor of Engineering

 Computer engineering acts at the interface of software and hardware and deals with problems related to the organization, design, and application of digital processing systems as general purpose computers or as components of information processing, control, and communications.
 Computer engineering allows students to specialize in embedded systems, computing systems and networks, or intelligent systems and robotics.

 Computer Science

 Bachelor of Science

 Computer science blends scientific and engineering principles, theoretical analysis, and computing experience.
 Program emphasis is on computing activities of both practical and intellectual interest and on theoretical studies of efficient algorithms and the limits of computation.
 Students may major or minor in computer science.
-A finance track prepares students for a financial career through a five-year program ending with a master of science in finance from the Owen Graduate School of Management.

 engineering.vanderbilt.edu/academics/Undergraduate

 Electrical Engineering

 Bachelor of Engineering

 Electrical engineering focuses on hardware involved in electrical and electronic systems and how electrical components interact with each other.
 Students study mathematics, physics, and computer science and develop a foundation in circuit analysis and electronics.
 Students choose an area of further study in computer engineering, microelectronics, signal and image processing, robotics, or networking and communications.

 Engineering Science

 Bachelor of Science

 Engineering science combines engineering fundamentals with specialized knowledge from a student-designed concentration of courses that assist with achieving specific career goals.
 This interdisciplinary degree program is designed under close advising by faculty members and can include specialties as diverse as engineering mathematics, environmental engineering, teaching, technical communications, and entrepreneurship, among many others.

 Mechanical Engineering

 Bachelor of Engineering

 Mechanical engineering prepares students to become practicing engineers who design systems to control engineered products and solve problems through manufacturing processes, energy management, and hardware design.
 Strengths of the department include robotics, intelligent mechatronics, combustion and propulsion, nanostructures, fluid physics, and laser diagnostics of combustion and space experimentation.

-32% FEMALE ENGINEERING UNDERGRADUATES (vs. national average of 19%)

-Minors Minors in computer science, scientific computing, environmental engineering, energy and environmental systems, and nanoscience and nanotechnology may be combined with various majors, as can minors offered through the College of Arts and Science.
-Students may also choose a minor or concentration in engineering management or materials science and engineering.
+Minors Minors in computer science, scientific computing, environmental engineering, energy and environmental systems, and nanoscience and nanotechnology may be combined with engineering majors, as can minors offered by the other three undergraduate schools, including the new business minor.
 Engineering Management Minor This interdisciplinary program links engineering, science, and management.
 Students study entrepreneurship, management of high-tech enterprises, engineering economics, technology strategy, business psychology, finance, communications, and supply chain management.
-Materials Science Minor High-performance materials are in demand throughout the engineering world, and there is equal demand for specialists who understand the relationship between properties and structure, the thermodynamics of materials, and the physics and chemistry of solids and liquids.
+Materials Science and Engineering Minor High-performance materials are in demand throughout the engineering world, and there is equal demand for specialists who understand the relationship between properties and structure, the thermodynamics of materials, and the physics and chemistry of solids and liquids.
 In specialized laboratories you'll test the properties of materials and consider new applications of derived information.

+\\\\\\\\

+SPENT ANNUALLY BY THE SCHOOL OF ENGINEERING FROM SPONSORED

+RESEARCH GRANTS

-SPENT ANNUALLY AT THE SCHOOL OF ENGINEERING FROM SPONSORED RESEARCH GRANTS Engineering Research Engineering faculty members are engaged in a diverse collection of research projects, and students are highly encouraged to participate in research activities with faculty mentors.
+Engineering Research Engineering faculty members are engaged in a diverse collection of research projects, and students are highly encouraged to participate in research activities with faculty mentors.